Network Guides · Updated May 2026

 EV Charging Networks

-Four networks dominate US public fast charging.
+Five networks dominate US public charging.
 Here is what each one costs, which vehicles they support, and an honest take on which you can actually rely on.

 Tesla Supercharger